soltanisgeo/Website/content/home/publications.md

 weight: 50

 title: Selected publications
-subtitle: '3 Journal paper - 10 Conference paper' see the full list at my CV.
+subtitle: '(3 Journal paper - 10 Conference paper) see the full list at my CV'

 content:
   # Filter on criteria